ninjudd/cake/README.md

 project's `lib` directory.
 You still have to run `cake deps` for subproject changes to show up in your main project, but this is probably best in most cases.

-If you really do want changes to clojure source files to show up immediately, you can always add the subproject `src` directory to your project classpath like this:
+If you really do want changes to clojure source files to show up immediately, you can always add the subproject `src` directory to your project classpath in `.cake/config` like this:

     project.classpath = /Users/justin/projects/useful/src